NVIDIA-Omniverse/usd-plugin-samples/README.md

 A `toml` file is just a set key / value pairs.
 Related settings are grouped by heading keys defined in the `[]` pair and individual options are defined using `x=y` notation.
 Underneath, these turn into dictionaries that are processed by the `repo_usd` tool to interpret the options into a set of generation instructions that process your USD plugins to generate source code and build files.
 These options include:

 - General configuration options that apply across all plugins
+- Configuration options specific to an individual plugin of all types (including schema types)
 - Configuration options specific to an individual schema type plugin
-- Configuration options specific to an individual plugin of all types (including schema types)

 ### General Setup

 Different organizations may be working with different versions of USD at any given time.
 Plugins, however, must be built separately for each individual USD distribution that you want to work with.
-As such, first we must tell `repo_usd` where the USD dependencies are so that it knows where to find the include / lib files required for build file generation, and well as where to find `usdGenSchema` for generating code from schema definition files.  `repo_usd` needs three locations to function properly:
+As such, first we must tell `repo_usd` where the USD dependencies are so that it knows where to find the include / lib files required for build file generation, and well as where to find `usdGenSchema` for generating code from schema definition files.  `repo_usd` needs two locations to function properly:

-- The path to the release USD build that will be used (referred to as `usd_release_root`)
-- The path to the debug USD build that will be used (referred to as `usd_debug_root`)
+- The path to the USD build that will be used (referred to as `usd_root`)
 - The path to a Python environment consistent with that which built the referenced USD libraries (referred to as `usd_python_root`)

 For example, when building against NVIDIA's USD libraries pulled by `packman`, the `repo.toml` file might be configured as follows:

 ```
 [repo_usd]
-usd_release_root = "${root}/_build/usd-deps/nv-usd/release"
-usd_debug_root = "${root}/_build/usd-deps/nv-usd/debug"
+usd_root = "${root}/_build/usd-deps/nv-usd/%{config}"
 usd_python_root = "${root}/_build/usd-deps/python"
 ```

 A couple of things to note here:

 - `${root}` is a special token that `repo_usd` will replace with the path to the root of the repository.
-All paths defined in `repo.toml` should be specified relative to `${root}` unless noted otherwise.
+Several paths declared in `repo.toml` must be declared relative to `${root}`.
+These include:
+    - The path to the USD installation (`usd_root`)
+    - The path to the Python installation (`usd_python_root`)
+    - The path to a schema file for a schema plugin (`schema_file`)
+    - The path to the root of a plugin (`plugin_dir`)
+    - The path to the directory to generate code / build files into for a plugin (`generate_dir`)
+    - The path to the root directory on which the built artifacts will be deployed for a plugin (`install_root`)
 - The paths here reference the `linkPath` property that is defined in the `packman` deps file you have configured to pull the appropriate USD and python packages.
 When `packman` pulls these packages down, it will place them in these locations.
 - To change the USD build you are referencing, simply change the path specified here (relative to `${root}`).
 Make sure that the python environment you use is consistent with that which was used to build the USD libraries being referenced (e.g. if you built USD with Python 3.10, make sure your `usd_python_root` points to an environment containing Python 3.10).

 The use of `packman` has been enabled in this repository to pull the relevant USD and python packages (22.11 and 3.10 respectively) for a turnkey type solution that builds plugins compatible with NVIDIA Omniverse (105+).
-If you want to use a different version of USD simply change the paths that are specified in `usd_release_root`, `usd_debug_root`, and `usd_python_root`.
+If you want to use a different version of USD simply change the paths that are specified in `usd_root` and `usd_python_root`.

 `repo_usd` can also generate build files in either `cmake` or `premake` format (`cmake` is the default).
 If you would like to take advantage of this functionality, there are a few more options in the `repo.toml` file that are required: